sreymja/appsync-rds-cdk-template/Blog.md

 ### So far so good...

-We now have 3 areas where code changes happen because as we develop the app; the sql schema in the flyway migrations, the schema.graphql file we load into the AppSync stack and the resolvers we use to support the graphql schema.
-Generating in the web console gives us the basic get one, get all, create and update options for each table in the sql schema (that includes the flyway table but that's not really something we want).
+We now have 3 areas where code changes happen because as we develop the app; the sql schema in the sql migrations, the schema.graphql file we load into the AppSync stack and the resolvers we use to support the graphql schema.
+Generating in the web console gives us the basic get one, get all, create and update options for each table in the sql schema (that includes the every table and that may not be something we want).
 The aim at the start was to have something as good as the web console wizard so we need to generate some code.

 ## Part 2 - generate some code.
+### Schema changes
+If you want to try the code out but would like to use your own schema you can make changes to the files in the sql-scripts folder and then go through the following steps to generate the code for the changes you've made.
+If you're happy to use the existing schema go straight to the "Deploying the app" section.
 ### introspection
 First things first we need to be able to gather the metadata from the database and use that to inform the code we're generating.
 I did take a look at the options of just using the AWS introspection options that are basically the underpinnings